Written by: DreamMeaning Editorial Team

 Common variations

-Dreaming of a broken heart can reflect feelings of loss or emotional distress, often pointing to unresolved issues in relationships.
+A heart breaking apart might indicate feelings of loss or emotional distress, pointing to unresolved issues in relationships or self-identity.

 Frequently asked questions

-What does it mean if I dream about a heart repeatedly?
+What does it mean if I dream about heart repeatedly?

 Private.
 Gentle.
 No fear-based interpretation.